freezy/VisualPinball.Engine/VisualPinball.Unity/VisualPinball.Unity/Physics/README.md

 behavior as VPX, we've made some changes to make it more flexible.
 Here's a quick overview.

-- **Kinematic Objects**: As described above, the only objects that can be freely transformed are the balls, all other objects are static.
+- **Kinematic Objects**: In VPX, as described above, the only objects that can be freely transformed within the physics world are the balls, all other objects are static.
 In VPE, you can mark any object as kinematic, which means it can be moved freely at runtime.
 - **Unrestricted Transformations**: In VPX, every type of object has its limitations how it can be transformed.
 For example a flipper must always be parallel to the playfield.
 In VPE, you can rotate, move and scale objects freely.